lesleyrs/Client3/README.md

 Makefile: gcc, clang, tcc, mingw-gcc, emcc

 If tcc isn't working you should build latest [tcc](https://github.com/TinyCC/tinycc) from source

-## Emscripten webclient
-For smaller emcc wasm output you should remove -DWITH_RSA_OPENSSL (or set WITH_OPENSSL=0 in Makefile).
-This will use tiny-bignum instead which should be fast enough as long as you use a small RSA exponent, but will a bit slow for the default Jagex keys.
-Additionally you can replace `-O3` with `-Oz`.

-Possibly a better option is to use JS BigIntegers and use the Client2 code.

 ## Java client
 The 2004 jar is stored for comparisons, run with EG: `java -cp cache/runescape.jar client 10 0 highmem members` but: